vtexdocs/dev-portal-content/docs/guides/GiftCard Hub API/giftcard-hub-api-overview.md

 updatedAt: "2022-06-15T20:47:28.940Z"
 ---

-[block:callout]
-{
-  "type": "info",
-  "body": "Check the new [Payments onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/payments-overview).
+>ℹ️ Check the new [Payments onboarding guide](https://developers.vtex.com/vtex-rest-api/docs/payments-overview).
 We created this guide to improve the onboarding experience for developers at VTEX.
-It assembles all documentation on our Developer Portal about Payments and is organized by focusing on the developer's journey.", "title": "Onboarding guide"
+It assembles all documentation on our Developer Portal about Payments and is organized by focusing on the developer's journey.
-}
-[/block]

 The Gift Card Hub API allows interactions with all Gift Card providers registered to a store from a single point.

 Gift Card providers are systems capable of providing cards to be used in the buying process.